Ludwig Joseph Gerstner: Life

-Dr. Ludwig Joseph Gerstner was born into a Catholic family in Burg Abenberg, a small town in the hilly countryside south of Nuremberg.
+Ludwig Joseph Gerstner was born into a Catholic family in Burg Abenberg, a small town in the hilly countryside south of Nuremberg.
 Sources are silent on his father's profession.
 His family appears to have relocated to the other side of Nuremberg, since he attended the secondary school ("Gymnasium") at Bamberg till 1849.
 Between 1849 and 1853 he studied at Erlangen after which for several years he ran his own legal practice.
 He received a doctorate from Tübingen in May 1856 for a dissertation on the importance of teaching basic economics at elementary and middle schools.
 A year later he received his habilitation (higher degree) back at Erlangen.

-In 1862 Gerstner was appointed a Professor of National Economics ("Staatswirtschaft") at the University of Würzburg.
+In 1862, Gerstner was appointed a Professor of National Economics ("Staatswirtschaft") at the University of Würzburg.
 In his "Basic primer on National Administration" ("Grundlehren der Staatsverwaltung"), a work triggered by the reconfiguration of the Bavarian civil service, he set out to propound a general "organic Christian" theory.
 He defined the state as a "unity and totality", and as an "organic entity willed by God, which is designed to see to it that in a given territory a majority of the people will be steered towards physical-material and intellectual-spiritual perfection, guided by the highest magisterial will according to fixed norms and methods and according to the laws of nature".